ashishu007/elasticsearch-kibana/index.md

 ### Indexing a Set of Documents in Elasticsearch

 Elasticsearch offers a Bulk API that allows us to perform add, delete, update and create operations in bulk for many documents at a time.
 Since the documents in Elasticsearch are represented in JSON format, we first need to convert our txt files into a predefined JSON format.
-This has already been done for us for our larger dataset with a _python script (see Appendix 2)_, the output of which is available as `all_docs.json` in lab resources on Moodle.
+This has already been done for us for our larger dataset with a python script (see [Appendix-Py-script](#appendix-py-script)), the output of which is available as `all_docs.json` in lab resources on Moodle.

 To get more insight for Bulk API please visit [this link](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-bulk.html).